 Until the early 19th century Tahitian was a purely oral language.
-A Tahitian spelling system using the Latin alphabet was developed by John Davis, a Welsh historian and linguist, and proposed on 8th March 1805.
-Davis produduced the first printed book in Tahitian, an ABC called Te Aebi no Tahiti, in 1810.
+A Tahitian spelling system using the Latin alphabet was developed by John Davis, a Welsh historian and linguist, and proposed in 1805.
+Davis produduced the first printed book in Tahitian, an alphabet primer called Te Aebi no Tahiti, in 1810.
 Most of the written material published since has been of a religious or educational nature.

 E fanauhia te tā'āto'ara'a o te ta'atātupu ma te ti'amā e te ti'amanara'a 'aifaito.
 Ua 'ī te mana'o pa'ari e i te manava e ma te 'a'au taea'e 'oia ta ratou ha'a i rotopū ia ratou iho, e ti'a ai;